switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 In order to handle a peak load afer a server restart, when user's sync clients starts reconnecting, the **StartServers** directive is set quite high too.

-Apache is set up with `Zend OPcache`_ module for better PHP performance and `mod_xsendfile`_, which is being used for faster file downloads (also enables to pause/resume downloads).
+Apache is set up with `Zend OPcache`_ module for better PHP performance and `mod_xsendfile`_, which is being used for faster file downloads (also provides users with pause/resume download capabilities).

 Open Ports: